segmentio/segment-docs/src/connections/destinations/catalog/trackier/index.md

 ---
 [Trackier](https://trackier.com/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) is customisable performance marketing software used by ad networks, agencies and advertisers to manage publisher relations.

 This destination is maintained by Trackier.
-For any issues with the destination, [contact their team](mailto:support@trackier.com).
+For any issues with the destination, [contact the Trackier Support team](mailto:support@trackier.com).

 {% include content/beta-note.md %}